dvrshil/QML/README.md

-# A Study in Quantum Machine Learning
+# A Study of Quantum Machine Learning

 ## Quantum Computing Foundation